pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

 ::

-    Usage: pywbemcli instance count [COMMAND-OPTIONS] CLASSNAME-regex
+    Usage: pywbemcli instance count [COMMAND-OPTIONS] CLASSNAME regex

-      Get instance count for classes.

-      Displays the count of instances for the classes defined by the `classname- regex` argument in one or more namespaces.
+      Get number of instances for each class in namespace.

-      The size of the response may be limited by CLASSNAME-regex argument which defines a classname regular expression so that only those classes are counted.
-The CLASSNAME-regex argument is optional.
+      The size of the response may be limited by CLASSNAME argument which defines a classname regular expression so that only those classes are counted

+      The CLASSNAME argument is optional.

-      The CLASSNAME-regex argument may be either a complete classname or a regular expression that can be matched to one or more classnames.
+      The CLASSNAME argument may be either a complete classname or a regular expression that can be matched to one or more classnames.
 To limit the filter to a single classname, terminate the classname with $.

       The regular expression is anchored to the beginning of the classname and is case insensitive.
-Thus `pywbem_` returns all classes that begin with `PyWBEM_`, `pywbem_`, etc.
+Thus pywbem_ returns all classes that begin with PyWBEM_, pywbem_, etc.

-      This operation can take a long time to execute.

     Options:
       -s, --sort              Sort by instance count.
 Otherwise sorted by classname
       -n, --namespace <name>  Namespace to use for this operation.
 If defined that namespace overrides the general options namespace
-      --help                  Show this message and exit.
+      -h, --help              Show this message and exit.

 .. _`pywbemcli instance create --help`: